 The doctor who performed the operation is killed by a motorcycle suit wearing maniac, but nobody at the Albatross Modeling Agency cares.
 All Carlo, the head photographer, cares about is using his modeling connections to pick up women.
 That’s how he meets Lucia (Femi Benussi, Hatchet for the Honeymoon), who he takes from the steam room to the modeling agency.

-Magda (Edwich Fenech!) is jealous, so she surprises Carlo with some black lace and they begin an affair.
-We then see a photo of the main agency members, like Mario, Magda, Carlo, Stefano, Dorris, Maurizio and his wife and the owner of the studio Gisella.
+Magda (Edwige Fenech looking better than I’ve ever seen her look in any movie ever) is jealous, so she surprises Carlo with some black lace and they begin an affair.
+We then see a photo of the main agency members, like Mario, Magda, Carlo, Stefano, Dorris, Maurizio and his wife, and the owner of the studio Gisella.
 There’s one other person in the photo — Evelyn, who we saw die in the beginning.

 Mario heads home and the killer shows up.
 When their helmet is removed, Mario knows the killer.
 But it’s too late.
 He’s dead now.
-The killer takes the photo so that they have a checklist of who to kill.
+The killer takes the photo so that he or she has a checklist of who to kill.

 So then there’s Mauirizio, who is cheating on his wife with a prostitute.
 He takes her on a crazy ride through the streets and then takes her back to his place, when he begs and threatens her life before she suddenly wants to have sex with him — because you know, that’s how things worked in the 1970’s — before he lasts all of a minute and starts embracing his blow up doll.
 Honestly, what the fuck?
 Of course, he’s killed right afterward.
 Good riddance.